Is This a Reining Sport Secret?

 Questions, Questions, Questions

-We can all ponder how the NRHA are managing complaints but it would be best if you write to them and ask them to answer the questions, publicly?
+We can all ponder how the NRHA is managing complaints but it would be best if you write to them and ask them to answer the questions, publicly?

 What exactly does that confidentiality statement mean to a member?